Lizards and Turtles and Snakes, Oh My!

-The Learning Zoo is home to many species of reptiles, invertebrates, and mammals from all over the world.
+The Learning Zoo is home to many species of reptiles, invertebrates, birds, and mammals from all over the world.
+Some of our animals are available to come out to parties and you'll see those marked with a ◄ .

-Each of them have personal stories, as well as unique adaptations that help them survive in the wild.
+Each has a personal story, as well as unique adaptations that help them survive in the wild.

 Turtles & Tortoises